lambotpm/pvpguide/Guide.md

 ## Common Compositions - 3v3 <a name="comps"></a>

 Discipline Priest's main weakness in arena is the clock: simply put, we run out of mana faster than every other healer.
 Because of this, Priest works best in control comps - that is, comps where your team can lock down enemy players repeatedly to help ensure a quick game.
 The longer a game goes on, the faster a Priest will OOM and the tougher it will be to secure a victory.
+Combine this with our additional burst damage potential, and suddenly Discipline has an incredibly strong niche.

-Let's take a look at some of the common strong compositions Discipline Priests are running in Legion Season 7:
+Let's take a look at some of the common strong compositions Discipline Priests are running in Battle for Azeroth, Season 1:

+**Note:** As the season is not yet live, and balance tuning is nowhere near complete, this section may need significant updates in the upcoming weeks.
+Stay tuned for up-to-date information about the arena meta.

 ### RMP - Rogue / Mage / Priest